albertkuo/blog/content/new.md

 I blog about whatever I think would be of interest to my field (biostatistics) and position (graduate student).

-This includes guides/tutorials on things I'm learning as a PhD student, like [using R Markdown](https://blog.albertkuo.me/post/getting-started-with-r-markdown/), [creating an R package](https://blog.albertkuo.me/post/creating-an-r-package-for-the-first-time/), and [running parallel jobs on a cluster](https://blog.albertkuo.me/post/submitting-parallel-jobs-on-a-cluster/).
+This includes guides/tutorials on things I'm learning as a PhD student, like [using R Markdown](https://blog.albertkuo.me/post/getting-started-with-r-markdown/), [writing an R package](https://blog.albertkuo.me/post/creating-an-r-package-for-the-first-time/), and [running parallel jobs on a cluster](https://blog.albertkuo.me/post/submitting-parallel-jobs-on-a-cluster/).

 I've also written about my favorite [books](https://blog.albertkuo.me/post/my-favorite-books-to-date/) and [R packages](https://blog.albertkuo.me/post/a-few-of-my-favorite-r-packages/).